 Kiln Theatre to reopen in May with 3 world premieres

-The north London theater will stage three new works, as well as a major revival.
+The north London theatre will stage three new works, as well as a major revival.

 “What we are looking forward to most is welcoming audiences back into our building,” artistic director Indhu Rubasingham said in a statement.
 “We cannot wait to join together in the shared experience of powerful story telling – to come out of our isolation and to laugh, debate and cry in company.
 This year has convinced us, more than ever before, there is nothing like the power of theatre to unite us and enable us to share the experiences and complexities of our varied lived experiences.”